Payload, Thrust & Force/Torque |

 Thrust is a force (linear load) or torque (rotary load) in addition to the mechanism thrust force/torque.
 For example, the Thrust can be used to model an additional friction or cutting force.

-Force/Torque (linear/rotary) is similar to Thrust, but with one important different.
+Force/Torque (linear/rotary) is similar to Thrust, but with one important difference.
 Force/Torque is a vector that is independent of the direction of motion.

 Motoring at Standstill provides the option to specify the mechanism is "Motoring" at standstill, meaning that it is applying the Thrust/Torque/Force, and therefore, the efficiency is [1/n].
 When unchecked, the mechanism efficiency is [n].